Enterprise AI | | 24 min read

 The Bottom Line

-IT is one of the best places to begin enterprise AI process transformation because the work is measurable, repetitive, system-based, and tied directly to employee experience.
+IT is one of the best places to start with enterprise AI because the work is measurable, repetitive, system based, and directly tied to employee experience.

 Contact GS Consulting